The Best New York Homeowners Insurance Companies

-New York’s annual premiums for homeowners insurance are on the higher side — on average $1,287 per year for an HO-3 policy, compared to the nationwide average of $1,173.
+New York’s average annual premiums for homeowners insurance are right in line with the national average — $1,287 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 The Best Homeowners Insurance Companies in New York

 Weather in northeastern states has been extreme over the past decade.
 In addition to the usual cycles of snowfall and heat waves, coastal states have suffered damages from the likes of hurricane Irma and Superstorm Sandy.
 Unfortunately, these events tend to drive up the price of homeowners insurance — which is part of the reason that premiums in New York are a few hundred dollars above the national average.

 Still, we recommend taking this information with a grain of salt.
 Higher premiums in New York City drive the statewide average up, so if you’re not in the city you’ll likely find a better deal.
 Home insurance costs also depend on the size and value of your home, as well as personal factors like your credit score.

 We recommend comparing quotes from a few of New York’s top providers to see who can offer the best price on your policy.

 How We Found the Best Homeowners Insurance in New York

 We evaluated the five biggest home insurance providers in New York by market share, using our national review of the Best Homeowners Insurance as a guide.
 First things first: We checked each company’s financial stability with the independent ratings agency A.M.
 Best.
 Then, to get a feel for their quality of service and claims processes, we looked into customer ratings from Consumer Reports and J.D.
 Power.
 The last step was to compare coverage options and discounts to see which companies offer the most well-rounded policies overall.